It's Just My Funny Way of Laughin'

 It's Just My Funny Way of Laughin' is a 1962 album by Burl Ives, recorded in Nashville, Tennessee.
-It rose to No. 24 on Billboard (magazine)s 1962 Pop Albums Chart.
+It rose to No. 24 on Billboards 1962 Pop Albums Chart.
 During the same year, the title song, composed by Hank Cochran, reached No. 3 on Billboard's Contemporary Adult Singles Chart, No. 9 on the Country Singles Chart, and No. 10 on the Pop Singles Chart.
-The title song earned Ives a Grammy Award for Best Country and Western Recording.
+The title song earned Ives a Grammy Award for Best Country & Western Recording.
 Another song, "Call Me Mr. In-Between," composed by Harlan Howard, peaked at No. 3 on the Country Singles Chart, No. 6 on the Adult Contemporary Singles Chart, and No. 19 on the Pop Singles Chart.